General Business Tax Questions - FAQ

 Yes.
 Using the IRS requirements, Georgia will permit paid preparers to sign original returns, amended returns, or requests for filing extensions by rubber stamp, mechanical device (such as signature pen), or computer software program.
 Also refer to Regulation 560-3-2-.27 “Signature requirements for tax returns.”

 What is the due date for corporate returns?
+For partnership returns?

-Who must file a Georgia income tax return?
+What business must file a Georgia income tax return?

 Every corporation, partnership, and LLC which does business or owns property in Georgia or receives income from Georgia sources must file a Georgia income tax return.
 Additionally, every partnership or LLC being treated as a partnership, which has partners or members which are domiciled in Georgia, must file a Georgia income tax return.